Your account has been created!

 Innovators need your help!
 Resource reviews help the rest of us make great decisions.
 Please describe your overall experience with this resource.

 Defining innovation is not straightforward.
 The use of the term “innovation” has drastically increased in recent years, making it one of the buzzword of our decade.
 The overuse and generalization of the word and its application to different contexts have led to a loss of understanding and meaning.
-We therefore need a clear innovation definition.
+We therefore need a definition of innovation.

 Different companies and individuals have developed their own ideas on innovations and how to achieve it.
 However, to measure a company or product by its “innovativeness” and to manage innovation, we need to have a widely understood definition of innovation.